litansh/TrendMaster-AI/README.md

 ### System Setup and Configuration

-The initial phase (Which I didn't have a significant portion of...) involved setting up Prometheus to ensure comprehensive metric collection across the system.
-This setup included configuring targets and establishing appropriate scrape intervals to gather data efficiently.
-Concurrently, Grafana dashboards were configured (Also had very little with...) to visualize the metrics collected, facilitating easy monitoring and anomaly detection.
+Having Prometheus to ensure comprehensive metric collection across the system, And Grafana dashboards to visualize the metrics collected, facilitating easy monitoring and anomaly detection.
 A critical component of this phase was integrating Prophet and ChatGPT to process the data.
 This integration required establishing a server or cloud function that could access Prometheus data and interact with OpenAI's API, enabling the system to forecast anomalies and analyze them with AI insights.

 ### Adjusting Sensitivity